tutkuince/data-structures-and-algorithm/README.md

 - A **Heap** is a complete binary tree data structure that satisfies the heap property:
   - for every node, the value of its children is less than or equal to its own value.
 - Heaps are usually used to implement priority queues, where the smallest or largest element is always at the root of the tree
+### Max Heap
+- The root node contains the maximum value, and the values decrease as you moved down the tree
+### Min Heam
+- The root node contains the minimum value, and the values increase as you move down the tree.